PradeepLoganathan/pradeepl-blog/content/blog/dotnet/dependency-injection-in-net-core-console-application/index.md

 ShowSummary: true
 ShowDescription: true
 ShowToc: true
-TocOpen: false
+TocOpen: true
 ShowPostNavLinks: true
 images:
-  - scott-trento-xrBxbPiK2w8-unsplash.jpg
+  - dependency-injection-in-net-core-console-application-cover.png
 cover:
-  image: "scott-trento-xrBxbPiK2w8-unsplash.jpg"
+  image: "dependency-injection-in-net-core-console-application-cover.png"
   alt: "Dependency injection in .Net Core Console application"
   caption: "Dependency injection in .Net Core Console application"
-  relative: false # To use relative path for cover image, used in hugo Page-bundles
+  relative: true # To use relative path for cover image, used in hugo Page-bundles
 editPost:
   URL: "https://github.com/PradeepLoganathan/pradeepl-blog/tree/master/content"
   Text: "Edit this post on github" # edit text
   appendFilePath: true # to append file path to Edit link
 ---
+> The code sample for this blog post is [here on Github](https://github.com/PradeepLoganathan/Injector)

-In the previous [post](https://pradeepl.com/blog/dotnet/configuration-in-a-net-core-console-application/) we implemented configuration in a .net core console application.
+In the previous [post]({{< ref "/blog/dotnet/configuration-in-a-net-core-console-application" >}}) we implemented configuration in a .net core console application.
 In this post let us look at implementing dependency injection in a .net core console application.

 An ELI5 explanation of dependency injection is provided in [this historically significant stackoverflow post](https://stackoverflow.com/questions/1638919/how-to-explain-dependency-injection-to-a-5-year-old).
 DI helps implement a key design pattern called loose coupling.
 DI enables loose coupling by allowing us to program against an interface(contract), rather than a concrete implementation.
 This makes code more maintainable and testable.